Skipping Girl Sign

-The Skipping Girl Sign or Skipping Girl Vinegar Sign, colloquially known as Little Audrey is an historic animated neon sign in the inner Melbourne suburb of Abbotsford, and was possibly the first animated neon sign in Australia when first erected in 1936.
+The Skipping Girl Sign or Skipping Girl Vinegar Sign, colloquially known as Little Audrey is a historic animated neon sign in the inner Melbourne suburb of Abbotsford, and was possibly the first animated neon sign in Australia when first erected in 1936.
 It advertised the Skipping Girl Vinegar brand, and was placed on top of the factory at 627 Victoria Street, Abbotsford.
 Removed in 1968, a reproduction was placed on a nearby factory at 651 Victoria Street in 1970 following a public outcry.
+In April 2026, the Skipping Girl sign was temporarily switched off and a new neon Scrolling Girl sign, was switched on as part of a campaign to get kids active.

 Construction

 The sign consists of a painted metal structure outlined in neon tubing depicting a little girl skipping rope.
 At night the sign's outlines are illuminated, the skipping rope being displayed in four sequential positions to give the appearance of motion.